Galaxy Scoring

 AuroTorium, where selected compositions are brought to life across the full

 spectrum of formats, from Stereo to Immersive Audio.
-Experienced in both

 Beyond its educational focus, the Galaxy Scoring Academy is also designed as